The-AI-Alliance/microsite-template/docs/contributing.markdown

 <a name="join-this-project"></a>
 ## Join the Alliance or This Project Work Group

 Want to help us drive the evolution of this project?
 Please join our work group or the Alliance as a whole.
-See [this page](https://www.aialliance.org/join){:target="aia-join"} for more information.

-If you decide to [join as an individual](https://share.hsforms.com/12dRIKDc5SSGUENOtAstjMgqmmqo){:target="aia-join-indiv"}, be sure to check the boxes for your areas of interest.
-If you want [your organization to join](https://events.thealliance.ai/membership-enquiry){:target="aia-join-org"}, mention your interests in the _Membership Interest_ box.
+See the [Join Our Community](https://www.aialliance.org/join){:target="aia-join"} page for more information about membership for individuals and organizations.

 ## Other Notes on Contributing